coroglesby/vpod-tutorial/content/1-wordpress.md

 Once the preview looks good, you're ready to **schedule** the post.
 You can do this by clicking `Immediately` next to the `Publish` date in the top right of the WordPress window.
 Don't worry, this won't post the poem immediately, but will rather open a pop-up calendar that you can select the desired publishing date from.

-{% include figure.html img="wordpress-1.PNG" alt="Vandal Poem of the Day logo" caption="" width="100%" %}
+{% include figure.html img="wordpress-1.PNG" alt="Wordpress screenshot 1" caption="" width="100%" %}
-{% include figure.html img="wordpress-2.PNG" alt="Vandal Poem of the Day logo" caption="" width="100%" %}
+{% include figure.html img="wordpress-2.PNG" alt="Wordpress screenshot 2" caption="" width="100%" %}

 When you've got the date set, click `Schedule...`